 As Arrested Development is busy filming the fourth season of its Netflix-exclusive fourth season, past cast members have started to announce their returns.
-Everyone from Liza Minelli, Mae Whitman, Judy Greer, Henry Winkler, even the Stair Car, have all recently announced they are coming back.
+Everyone from Liza Minelli, Mae Whitman, Judy Greer (Kitty Sanchez), Henry Winkler (Barry Zuckerkorn), even the Stair Car, have all recently announced they are coming back.
 Now Jeff Garlin has announced to Paste that he will be returning for the fourth season.

 “I can’t give you any details, but I can tell you I have been filming,” Garlin told Paste in an interview.